 2. Employer Branding

 Employer branding is a trend that will never go away!
 It is here to stay forever, therefore, recruiters need to make sure that they come up with a strong recruitment strategy that reflects a strong brand presence.

 Start with evaluating your current employer brand and assess the strong and weak points of your brand, you can then work on the weak points and revamp your brand image.
-The year 2020 is a golden opportunity for you, try to engage as many as customers and candidates as possible!
+The year 2020 is a golden opportunity for recruiters, try to engage as many customers and candidates as possible!

 Also, make sure to make a note of the changing demographics in the recruitment industry.
 For today’s candidate, it is no more just about the compensation, they want to join an organization that has a good culture where they can easily adjust!
 You’ll need to start with creating campaigns that showcase your work environment, employees, and culture.
 Recruiters are advised to take this initiative up with the marketing team for better quality and connect with the audience.

 Millennials work best with texts!
 If you are a millennial you’ll agree with me.
 Texting is a really popular way of connecting with people.
 Almost 90% of Americans use cellular devices to communicate/interact with each other on a daily basis.
 Therefore, it makes sense to communicate with the candidates over the medium they are most active on.
 However, one thing you are supposed to be mindful of is, ‘professionalism.’
 Even though texting is casual in nature, make sure you maintain professionalism while texting.